Dev Tools

 Redux (via Expo Devtools Plugin)

 We recommend you use the built-in Redux dev tool as described in the above section which requires no extra setup.
 However, if your workflow relies on using Expo CLI and you need to have the Expo Redux Devtool Plugin setup in your project, Radon IDE will automatically detect it and will use the Redux devtools via the installed plugin.
-There should be no difference in functionality with either of these options, so it is only a matter of convinience.

 More tools